molikto/mlang/README.md

 but for recursive types, they cannot have structural equality, so currently we restrict them to be defined on toplevel, also make them has nominal equality (id'ed `Sum` and `Record` type, just like id'ed pattern expressions)

 we don't allow parameterized ones yet. but this is a easy fix

-#### dbi core term `Abstract`

-this class is just dbi core term, it exists is because hoas is not composable, you cannot "rebind" a open reference

-the conversion from `Abstract` to `Value` is called `eval`, we have currently a compiler by using the Scala compiler directly

-abstract and values is "type free", let expressions don't have types, etc. the context will have the types when needed. this is natural in a type directed way

-I think one thing can be done on Abstract is common expression reduction.

-#### reductions

-we have weak head normal form defined on hoas, `wnhf`, the `app` closure application is call-by-need because we implemented whnf caching

 ### conversion checking